-- review, evaluate, approve, and sign the proposed independent study learning contract, including agreeing in advance on the number of credits to be recommended upon successful completion. - evidence program completion by - reviewing and signing the written report developed by the participant in independent study. - certifying in writing that the applicant has demonstrated application of learning objectives through successful completion of tasks. - certifying in writing that the applicant has performed a live demonstration, oral examination, or presentation to a subject matter expert. - retain the necessary documentation to satisfy regulatory requirements regarding the content, inputs, and outcomes of the independent study.
+- review, evaluate, approve, and sign the proposed independent study learning contract, including agreeing in advance on the number of credits to be recommended upon successful completion. - evidence program completion by at least one of the following: - reviewing and signing the written report developed by the participant in independent study. - certifying in writing that the applicant has demonstrated application of learning objectives through successful completion of tasks. - certifying in writing that the applicant has performed a live demonstration, oral examination, or presentation to a subject matter expert. - retain the necessary documentation as included in Standard No. 24 to satisfy regulatory requirements regarding the content, inputs, and outcomes of the independent study.

 Standard No. 7.
-Group live programs must employ instructional methods that clearly define learning objectives, guide the participant through a program of learning, and include elements of engagement within the program.
+Group live programs must employ instructional strategies that clearly define learning objectives, guide the participant through a program of learning, and include elements of engagement within the program.

-Whether a program is classified as group live or group Internet based is determined by how the participant consumes the learning (in a group setting or on an individual basis) and not by the technology used in program delivery.
-Group live examples include but are not limited to: classroom setting with a real time instructor, participation in a group setting calling in to a teleconference, and participation in a group setting watching a rebroadcast of a program with a real time subject matter expert facilitator.
+Whether a program is classified as group live or group Internet based is determined by how the participant interacts with other participants and the instructor and not by the technology used in program delivery.
+Group live examples include but are not limited to:

+- physical classroom setting with a real time instructor; - Internet enabled two-way video participation that complies with S16-05; - participation in a group setting and calling in to a conference call; or - participation in a group setting and watching a live broadcast or rebroadcast of a program with a real time subject matter expert facilitator.

 S7-01.
 Required elements of engagement.
-A group live program must include at least one element of engagement related to course content during each credit of CPE (for example, group discussion, polling questions, instructor-posed question with time for participant reflection, or use of a case study with different engagement elements throughout the program).
+A group live program must include at least one element of engagement related to course content during each full credit of CPE (for example, group discussion, polling questions, instructor-posed question with time for participant reflection, or use of a case study with different engagement elements throughout the program).